Paul Moyer (American football)

-Paul Stewart Moyer (born July 26, 1961 in Villa Park, California) is a former professional American football safety who played seven seasons for the Seattle Seahawks, from 1983 to 1989.
-He coached the Seahawks' secondary from 1990 to 1994.
+Paul Stewart Moyer (born July 26, 1961) is an American former professional football player who was a safety for seven seasons with the Seattle Seahawks of the National Football League (NFL) from 1983 to 1989.
+He played college football for the Arizona State Sun Devils.
+After his playing career, he coached the Seahawks' secondary from 1990 to 1994.
 He currently appears as an analyst and occasional host on the Seahawks pregame and postgame shows.